jsx-eslint/eslint-plugin-react/docs/rules/jsx-indent.md

 # Validate JSX indentation (react/jsx-indent)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 This option validates a specific indentation style for JSX.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.
-Fixer will fix whitespace and tabs indentation.
+Note: The fixer will fix whitespace and tabs indentation.

 ## Rule Details